jaclu/tmux-menus/README.md

 - `<prefix> <` displays some Windows handling options
 - `<prefix> >` displays some pane handling options
-- Right-click on pane, ALT-right click on pane, status or status left.
+- Right-click on a pane, ALT-right-click on a pane, status or status left.

 Rather lacking and since they're written as hard-to-read one-liners, a more integrated approach with navigation and adaptability seemed